Annapurna Circuit Trek Vs Manaslu Circuit Trek

 For the Annapurna Circuit Trek, trekkers need to obtain two permits:

-• Trekkers’ Information Management System (TIMS) card.
-The cost of the TIMS card is NPR 2,000 (approximately USD 16) per person.
+- Trekkers’ Information Management System (TIMS) card.
+The TIMS card costs NPR 2,000 (approximately USD 16) per person.
+Manaslu Circuit Trek.

-For the Manaslu Circuit Trek, you must obtain Manaslu Restricted Area Permit (MRAP).
+You must obtain a Manaslu Restricted Area Permit (MRAP) for the Manaslu Circuit Trek.
 As of 2021, the cost of the MRAP varies depending on the season:

-• From September to November, the permit fee is USD 100 per week per person, with an additional USD 15 per day for each extra day.
+- From September to November, the permit fee is USD 100 per week per person, plus USD 15 per day for each extra day.

-And Trekkers’ Information Management System (TIMS) card is needed as well.
+A Trekkers’ Information Management System (TIMS) card is also needed.

 Accommodation and food options: What to expect on each trek